YinHan-Zhang/MagicColor/README.md

 - [Sakuga Dataset](https://github.com/KytraScript/SakugaDataset): Large scale Animation Dataset
 - [ATD-12K](https://github.com/lisiyao21/AnimeInterp): image triple pair data
 - [Anime-sketch-colorization-pair](https://www.kaggle.com/datasets/ktaebum/anime-sketch-colorization-pair): sketch-image pair data
+- [Coconut dataset](https://www.kaggle.com/datasets/xueqingdeng/coconut): Due to the difficulty in collecting anime annotation data, we borrowed the annotation segmentation data of coconut as auxiliary training data

-Due to the limitation of computing resources and data, the amount of data for model training is limited.
-If you are not satisfied with the colorization effect and have enough computing resources, you can train the model yourself based on provided checkpoint.
+Due to the limitations of computing resources and data, the amount of animation data for model training is limited.
+If you are not satisfied with the colorization effect and have enough computing resources, you can train the model yourself based on the provided checkpoint.

-- Comuputing resource needs: Training is available on ATX 4090 (bf16), and A100 80GB (fp32).
+- Computing resource needs: Training is available on RTX 4090 (bf16) and A100 80GB (fp32).

 ### Train
 Dataset Format: